This post may contain affiliate links. Please read my disclaimer for more information.

 Espressos prefer a medium-dark or dark roast of Arabica beans.
 If you prefer a blend of Robusta, choose medium-dark, and avoid the darkest shades.

-Too dark of a bean will make it bitter and give out burned tones.
+Too dark of a bean will make it bitter and have burnt tones.
 Similarly, too light of a bean will sweeten your coffee and lose its natural coffee flavors.

 A medium-dark bean is full-bodied, low in acidic content.
 A dark, continuous, and slow roast also extracts many undertones like chocolate, cocoa, fruits, wine.